tigrino/Z/README.txt

 What's so different?
- - it disposes with the MD5 hashing of passwords with a fixed salt in favor of the SHA512 hashing with a randomly generated salt.
+ - it disposes with the MD5 hashing of passwords with a fixed salt in favor of using a professionally done bcrypt library that uses key stretching and random salts.
    The former is ... funny, the latter is fairly secure even if your password database is stolen (and that happens more often than you think).